scsszagreb/ideas_for_talks/README.md

 ## Topics we did not have
 * Css functions: attr(), calc(), translate()
 * Tricks with box shadows
-* Click event in CSS and its sidde effects
+* Click event in CSS and its side effects
 * Show us what you got!
 Did you code something interesting with CSS?
 * How do you organize your media queries?
 * How to use CSS counters and what for?